Counselling in London

 What is Counselling?

-The relationship between you and your counsellor is one of the most important factors in the effectiveness of counselling.
-As someone who is trained to listen patiently to your problems, your counsellor can help you develop an understanding of yourself and others, and provide you with the support to work on the problems you face, facilitating positive change.
-It is a way of reducing confusion and enabling choice; it is not about forcing you to take a particular course of action.
-As such, you must be able to build a relationship based on trust with your counsellor and feel able to confide in them your feelings and emotions.
+The relationship between you and your counsellor is one of the most important factors in the effectiveness of your counselling sessions.
+The aim is to build a relationship based on trust with your counsellor, and feel able to confide in them your feelings and emotions.

-Counsellor (Counselor - US spelling): A counsellor has specific training in counselling theory and skills as well as clinical experience of face-to-face counselling.
-Counsellors typically conduct short and medium-term work.
+Counsellor: A counsellor has specific training in counselling theory and skills (a three or four-year program in the UK) as well as clinical experience of face-to-face counselling.
+Counsellors typically conduct short and medium-term work with clients.

-Counselling Psychologist: A counselling psychologist has similar training to a counsellor or psychotherapist, but additionally will hold a degree in Psychology giving them more scientific knowledge of the human mind and behaviour.
-The term 'counselling psychologist' is a legally-protected term in the UK, and in order to practice as such, the therapist needs to be registered with HCPC (Health and Care Professions Council).
+Counselling Psychologist: A counselling psychologist has similar training to a counsellor or psychotherapist, but additionally will hold a degree in psychology, giving them scientific knowledge of the human mind and behaviour.
+The term 'counselling psychologist' is a legally-protected term in the UK, and in order to practice as such the therapist needs to be registered with Health and Care Professions Council (HCPC).

 What does Counselling look like in practice?

-Counselling is a very personal process and it is important to acknowledge that there will be times during your therapy where it is necessary to talk about painful feelings and difficult decisions.
-However, whatever you say in the counselling session is confidential (subject to legal and ethical exceptions, and the fact that a therapist will be in supervision) and counsellors will offer guidance and support to help you through this process.
+Counselling is a very personal process and it is important to acknowledge that there will be times during your therapy where it is necessary to talk about uncomfortable and painful things.
+Whatever you say in the counselling session is, however, confidential (subject to legal and ethical exceptions, and the fact that a therapist will have a supervisor monitoring them) and counsellors will offer guidance and support to help you through this process.

 Counselling at Harley Therapy™, London